 In addition to changes in the scholarly communications system, there are many new trends that will change the way effective academic libraries operate.
 While a few can be recognized now through revisions to the commentaries for the standards, most are not developed well enough to be incorporated into the standards.
-It is important to be aware of these trends, and they are identified brief-
+It is important to be aware of these trends, and they are identified briefly here.
+The list is not intended to convey priorities.